Duchy of Brabant: Geography

 The Duchy of Brabant (adjective: Brabantian or Brabantine) was historically divided into four parts, each with its own capital.
 The four capitals were Leuven, Brussels, Antwerp and 's-Hertogenbosch.
 Before 's-Hertogenbosch was founded, Tienen was the fourth capital.

 Its territory consisted essentially of the three modern-day Belgian provinces of Flemish Brabant, Walloon Brabant and Antwerp; the Brussels-Capital Region; and most of the present-day Dutch province of North Brabant.
-Its four chief cities were Brussels, Antwerp, Leuven and 's-Hertogenbosch.

 Brabantian lion

 The modern flag of Belgium takes its colors from Brabant's coat of arms: Sable a lion or armed and langued gules (a gold lion on a black field with red claws and tongue).

 Probably first used by Count Lambert I of Louvain (ruled 1003–1015), the lion is documented in a 1306 town's seal of Kerpen, together with the red lion of Limburg.
 Up to the present, the Brabantian lion features as the primary heraldic charge on the coats of arms of both Flemish and Walloon Brabant, and of the Dutch province of North Brabant.